nishchay/translations/static/english/learningCenter/data/entity.md

 ###### Relative loos or perfect[time:60]
 We can define relativity relation type with the help of `type` parameter of `@Relative` annotation.
 Value of this parameter should be _loose_ or _perfect_.

-If `type` is perfect, then value of property should exists relative class.
-Leaving property null or assiging value which doest not exists in relative class results in an error.
+If `type` is perfect, then value of property should exists in relative class.
+Leaving property null or assigning value which doest not exists in relative class results in an error.

 ```php
 /**